 If you haven’t read our previous posts yet, you’re probably wondering what intent marketing is.

-I urge you to read more about today’s most popular marketing strategy, but first, let’s see how 4 of the top gurus in this field successfully implement intent marketing in their activities.
-Let’s take a look at who these gurus are and what we can learn from them, starting with one of the top 10 online marketers in the world according to Forbes:
+I urge you to read more about today’s most popular marketing strategy, but first, let’s see how 4 of the top marketing gurus in this field successfully implement intent marketing in their activities.
+Let’s take a look at who these marketing gurus are and what we can learn from them, starting with one of the top 10 online marketers in the world according to Forbes:

 1. Neil Patel – Target Customers, Not Keywords

 Google has changed the way in which it creates its SERPs (search engine results page) in recent years thanks to a machine-learning engine called RankBrain.
 Google can now decipher and produce search results based on user intent, while keyword stuffing is actually penalized and will not land you the top spot in search results.

 Neil Patel examines this fundamental shift, looking at how companies must target customer engagement rather than keyword use.
 Content that focuses on what customers really want and delivers true value will perform better and rank higher in Google’s search results.

 - Understand your customers, what they’re looking for, and where they are in the conversion funnel

 - Focus on creating in-depth content packages and resource centers for customers early in the conversion funnel